maxkurylo/zitri/README.md

 Pretty easy, isn't it?

-> If you do not have a common Wi-Fi just create a room and open it in both devices (for example, [zitri.io/some-room](https://zitri.io/some-room))
+> If you do not have a common Wi-Fi just create a common room and open it in both devices (for example, [zitri.io/some-room](https://zitri.io/some-room))

-### Our strength
+### Why Zitri?

-Transferred files and messages are not stored on server.
-Communication between users is direct.
-So if you want to share some secret information which is not intended to be stored anywhere, Zitri is a good option.

-And it's fast!
-No need to upload and download from cloud server.
-No file processing.
-Save up to 50% of data transfer time

-This app can also be useful for business.
-For example, an instant photo service.
-There is no need anymore to pay for cloud storage - you can send photos directly to your customer.
+✅ **Zitry is freaking fast.** Files are transrefferd peer-to-peer, which means no need to upload and download them from the cloud.
+It can save you at least 50% of the transfer time.
+But in local network, you can save even more time!

+✅ **No need to create account.** Zitry makes things done without extra steps.
+It saves your time and focus.

+✅ **It's for everyone.** Unlike Apple Airdrop, Zitri is supported by all devices.
+Needless to say how simple it is.

-### Development
+### For developers

-Application has Front End and Back End in one project.
-No database is used (except JS object where the room information is stored)

-Use `yarn start-dev` to run the application locally.
+- Use `yarn start-dev` to run the application locally.

-#### Technological stack

-- yarn as package manager
-- Angular
-- Express
-- Socket.io
-- WebRTC for sharing data
-- TypeScript as basic language

-### Things to know
-- all files from client/src/assets/public are copied to the root client directory on build
+- Figma designs can be found here [figma.com/file/1f8qtbTaEBXPwr0ZyUbXX5](https://www.figma.com/file/1f8qtbTaEBXPwr0ZyUbXX5)
+- Take a look at GitHub Projects to see Planned tickets and Backlog